Aussems: Belgian arrives in Kenya to take over at AFC Leopards | Goal.com

 He was served with a suspension letter as the Simba management contemplated the next move before eventually deciding to fire him.

 He has also coached various clubs in Europe, Asia, and Africa.
-On the continent, apart from Simba, he had coached KSA of Cameroon and AC Leopards of Congo respectively.
+On the continent, apart from Simba, he had coached KSA of Cameroon and AC Leopards of Congo.

 Leopards have been doing well in the league and are currently in the fourth position with 18 points from eight games.